Submissions from Social Work Scotland to Derek Feeley, Chair of the Independent Review of Adult Social Care

-However, we are unclear how the principles of choice and control central to Self-directed Support can be realised by the creation of a National Care Service if it is to be responsible for delivery of social care.
-It may be that a National Care Service can have most effect as a layer between national government and local delivery, driving greater consistency, improvement in the workforce, equitable distribution of resources, etc.
+However, we are unclear how the principles of choice and control central to Self-directed Support can be realised by the creation of a National Care Service if it is to be responsible for the delivery of social care.
+It may be that a National Care Service can have the most effect as a layer between the national government and local delivery, driving greater consistency, improvement in the workforce, equitable distribution of resources, etc.

-While the concept of a National Care Service may be attractive in some regard (e.g. a driver for consistency), we have practical concern about the design of such a service and how it might be implemented as intended within Scotland’s governance landscape.
+While the concept of a National Care Service may be attractive in some regard (e.g. a driver for consistency), we have a practical concern about the design of such a service and how it might be implemented as intended within Scotland’s governance landscape.